 I’m new – what do I have to do?

-Everyone is very welcome to visit our congregations.
+Everyone is very welcome to visit.
 Just come as you are.
 Visitors sometimes come simply to check out what happens at church, and that’s fine with us!
 There is no need to dress up or wear anything special for church.
-You can just listen if you like, and ask questions afterwards.

 How do I find out more about Jesus and the Christian faith?